HasnatHridoy/BD-antibiotic-drug-market-analysis/README.md

 <img src="readme_glossaries/Dashboard_2.png" width="600">

 - The top three dosage forms are *tablets, powder for suspension, and capsules*.
-- *Opsonin* and *Incepta* hold the top position in manufacturing tablet-based antibiotics.
+- *Opsonin* and *Incepta* hold the top position in manufacturing these top 3 forms of antibiotics.
-- *Incepta** is also the leader in producing IV and IM injections, as well as infusion products.
+- *Incepta* is also the leader in producing IV and IM injections, as well as infusion products.
 - The *ophthalmic antibiotics* market is relatively less saturated.